History & Culture

-The simple act of putting one foot in front of the other is the best way to appreciate Troms' beautiful outdoor environments.
+The simple act of putting one foot in front of the other is the best way to appreciate Troms' beatiful outdoor environments.
 By spending time on tracks and trails, you can use all your senses to absorb the extraordinary beauty of national parks, alpine mountains, coastal zones and forest reserves.

 Famous places for hiking are the national parks (Dividalen, Reisadalen and Ånderdalen), but also the Kåfjord Valley and mountains, Tromsø, the Lyngen Alps, Harstad and the area in southern Troms.